Do you find yourself in a toxic relationship and think that you might be the cause?

 It can be hard to admit when you have been the toxic person in a relationship.

-People always want to believe that they’re not toxic, which is why it’s so important to know the signs that you are toxic and take steps to change your behavior if necessary.
+People always want to believe that they’re not toxic, which is why it’s so important to know the signs and take steps to change your behavior if necessary.

 Toxic people are also known for being manipulative and controlling.